BangumiMoe/rin-pr/README.md

 Copy `config.example.js` to `config.js` and edit for your needs.

-Run `grunt` to generate frontend scripts and templates.
+Run `make web` to generate frontend scripts and templates.

 Run `npm start`